licaon-kter/Acastus/README.md

-# Acastus
+# ✉➡🌍 Acastus-Photon
 ![](https://i.imgur.com/uZYbEwT.png)

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/app/name.gdr.acastus_photon)

-Acastus Photon is a completely private, free and open source Address / POI lookup application for android.
+"✉➡🌍 Acastus-Photon" is a completely private, free and open source Address / POI lookup application for android.

 Use it to find nearby places, all without the privacy invasions and tracking features of other apps.